kiptoobarchok/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 Shellcheck is available on the school’s computers.
 If you want to use it on your own computer, here is how to [install it](https://intranet.alxswe.com/rltoken/jbz0_-i3TV3WpKgxhyrtpA).

+For every feedback, Shellcheck will provide a code that you can use to get more information about the issue, for example for code SC2034, you can browse https://github.com/koalaman/shellcheck/wiki/SC2034.